NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio-mac.md

 # Quickstart: Install and use a package in Visual Studio for Mac

 NuGet packages contain reusable code that other developers make available to you for use in your projects.
 See [What is NuGet?](../What-is-NuGet.md) for background.
 Packages are installed into a Visual Studio for Mac project using the NuGet Package Manager.
-This article demonstrates the process using the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package and an .NET Core console project.
+This article demonstrates the process using the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package and a .NET Core console project.
 The same process applies to any other Xamarin or .NET Core project.

 Once installed, refer to the package in code with `using <namespace>` where \<namespace\> is specific to the package you're using.
 Once the reference is made, you can call the package through its API.